nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.4.1.
 List all applicants : `list a-`

-This is an essential command for you to use when you wish to see the records of all applicants or even make changes to them.
+The applicant list panel serves as your primary tool to give you an overview of all the applicants in your company.

 Format: `list a-`